thomasburguiere/carbonlog-swift-lib/README.md

-# carbonlog.lib
+# CarbonLogLib

-A description of this package.
+A Swift Library that contains basic model & service entities to keep track of a person's Carbon emissions in CO2 Kg equivalent

 ## Generating & reading documention (WIP)